 Flexible space and adaptable furniture make it easy to integrate new technology.
 This increases the longevity of workspace investments.
 Modularity is also an ideal fit for the social, team-based work styles of Millennials and Gen Z workers.
 For example, movable furnishings that fit together in many ways enable a more dynamic, interactive setting.
 It’s a workplace design trend with no end in sight.

-Also called activity-based design, blended paces are also typically modular and adaptable as well.
+Also called activity-based design, blended spaces are also typically modular and adaptable as well.
 Blended offices divide and define spaces for work styles and tasks.
 Most modern workplaces include one or more common areas, meeting rooms, unenclosed breakout areas, and casual seating groups.

 The most common types of zoned spaces include:

-Multipurpose Workspaces – Multipurpose spaces offer easy-access options for interaction.12 These spaces include conference rooms, project rooms, huddle spaces and unassigned workstation seating.
+Multipurpose Workspaces – Multipurpose spaces offer easy-access options for interaction.
+These spaces include conference rooms, project rooms, huddle spaces and unassigned workstation seating.
 Personal offices with oval desks and community tables also fit the bill.
 Sizes are trending small.
 Huddle rooms continue to overtake the traditional conference room in popularity.
 Data indicate that 75% of meeting rooms are now designed for four people or fewer.
 Recognizing the continued need for some larger spaces, the ability to join rooms or open spaces is another growing trend.

 Client Lounges – Many companies offer separate lounge-style spaces to facilitate more casual client and visitor interactions.

-Shrinking Personal Workspaces – Mobility, ever-smaller technology, and the prevalence of huddle spaces have led to a decrease in size of personal workspaces.
+Shrinking Personal Workspaces – Mobility, ever-smaller technology, and the prevalence of huddle spaces have led to a decrease in the size of personal workspaces.
 At an average of 300 square feet per person in 2001, personal workspace size fell to 225 square feet by 2012.
 Continued shrinkage is expected to condense it to a tight 100 square feet per person.

 Neighborhoods – Hierarchy is no longer a defining factor in workplace design.
 Function has usurped job title for space allotment.
 Forward-thinking companies are taking this concept further by grouping workers into broad zones.
 The goal is to encourage a shift from identifying the area as “my space” to embracing it as “our space,” creating a sense of belonging in a unique workplace neighborhood.
 Designers suggest using distinctive furnishings, lighting, and colors to brand each neighborhood with its own visual identity.19

-Color Coded Zones – Harnessing the power of color to boost happiness, productivity and creativity, companies are increasingly using color to define and organize functional spaces within offices.20
+Color Coded Zones – Harnessing the power of color to boost happiness, productivity, and creativity, companies are increasingly using color to define and organize functional spaces within offices.20

 The evidence continues to mount.
 Without a doubt, our surroundings affect our health.
 Design for wellbeing is a top priority for many businesses.
-Among the findings: prolonged sitting be a profound hazard to health.
+Among the findings: prolonged sitting is a profound hazard to health.
 (You know, sitting is the new smoking.)
 On the upside, natural light and other elements of nature can improve health and productivity.

 Technology in the workplace is nothing new.
 The trend here is to design offices that integrate digital-based business processes and tech.
 A top concern is concealing the masses of wires that accompany tech.
 In a Fast Company list of top workplace design trends, hiding wires topped the list.
-One designer quoted said that eliminating wires and clutter from desktops and conference rooms was a top client concern.25
+One designer quoted said that eliminating wires and clutter from desktops and conference rooms was a top client concern.

 Companies are also seeking easier content sharing solutions.
-A chief concern is device-agnostic sharing, for hassle-free meeting collaboration.
+A chief concern is device-agnostic sharing for hassle-free meeting collaboration.
 By integrating tech into the environment, employees can get down to business quickly.

 Our workplaces are in a state of rapid change.
 The reasons are complex.
 New generations of professionals.
 Faster, smaller and more capable technologies.
 Greater insight into the impact of design.
 All this contributes to the direction of change.
 Companies seeking to maximize efficiency, productivity and profit will benefit from implementing flexible, activity-based workspaces designed to easily integrate technology and maximize employee well-being.